wangjie212/TSSOS/README.md

 f = 1 + x[1]^4 + x[2]^4 + x[3]^4 + x[1]*x[2]*x[3] + x[2]
 opt,sol,data = tssos_first(f, x, TS="MD")
 ```
 By default, the monomial basis computed by the Newton polytope method is used.
-If one sets newton=false in the input,
+If one sets newton=false:

 ```Julia
 opt,sol,data = tssos_first(f, x, newton=false, TS="MD")
 ```
 then the standard monomial basis will be used.

-Two vectors will be output.
-The first vector includes the sizes of PSD blocks and the second vector includes the number of PSD blocks with sizes corresponding to the first vector.

 To compute higher TS steps of the TSSOS hierarchy, repeatedly run